Simulation

 -

-For each part in the Assembly, Onshape creates a uniform sample of points over the entire wetted surface area of the part.
+For each part in the Assembly, Onshape creates a uniform point sample over each surface of the part.

 -